 Reminders will be sent by the practice to those identified from initial searches of their practice lists and repeat searches may be run during the trial to identify new participants for whom the study may be suitable.
 Practices will be asked to ensure that participants who ask not to be contacted are not sent repeat letters.
-In addition to practice letter invitation, we will also engage potential participants through: 1) placement of poster adverts in local pharmacies; 2) posting study adverts on the internet (e.g., Facebook, practice websites, twitter), in newspaper/print and broadcast media; 3) placement of brief study information on printed prescriptions; and 4) text messages and emails from practices that will provide participants with a link to the study website, where participants will be able to read the participant information sheet and complete a full screening questionnaire.
+In addition to practice letter or text message invitation, we will also engage potential participants through: 1) placement of poster adverts in local pharmacies; 2) posting study adverts on the internet (e.g., Facebook, practice websites, twitter), in newspaper/print and broadcast media; 3) placement of brief study information on printed prescriptions; 4) Engaging with local businesses and charities to ask them to display posters or promote the trial on their websites and on social media accounts; 5) Engaging with local businesses and charities to ask them to display posters or promote the trial on their websites and on social media accounts; and 6) Running a stand outside practices, or placing an unmanned stand within practices with flyers and posters explaining about the trial

+.
 To limit the possibility that participants are overwhelmed with direct study invitations we will endeavour to invite participants a maximum of three times (this can include a combination of letter and text/email but will not exceed three direct contacts in total inclusive of the original invitation letter).